laarguelless/item-info-retrieval/README.md

 Component | Description
 ------------ | -------------
-**db**           | Hasdb implementaion details: Connections, daos and repository implementations **domain**       | Has the domain objects and repository interfaces **json**         | Has the gson/jersey implementation **rest**         | Has the clients, services and repository implementations
+**db**           | Has the implementation details: Connections, daos and repository implementations **domain**       | Has the domain objects and repository interfaces **json**         | Has the gson/jersey implementation **rest**         | Has the clients, services and repository implementations